OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 - The export is a zip file containing a json dump of concerned objects and attached evidences.
 - The import is atomic, any error provokes a rollback.
 - The export function is only available in the PRO version.
-- The version of CISO Assistant is published in the export.
+- The version of Auditrex is published in the export.
 The version at import shall be identical.

 ### Additional features